-AEC Australian Electoral Commission Anti-avoidance scheme Donation splitting: a foreign donor avoiding a disclosure threshold by giving multiple gifts below the disclosure threshold.
+AEC Australian Electoral Commission Anti-avoidance scheme Can include: Donation splitting: a foreign donor avoiding a disclosure threshold by giving multiple gifts below the disclosure threshold.
 Conduit corporations: a foreign donor forming or participating in the formation of a body corporate in Australia in order to channel gifts through an allowable donor.
 Unspecified avoidance scheme: facilitates a foreign donor making a prohibited gift, that is not donation splitting or a conduit corporation.
-Associated entity Is controlled by one or more registered political parties; or operates wholly, or to a significant extent, for the benefit of one or more registered political parties; or is a financial member of a registered political party; or on whose behalf another person is a financial member of a registered political party; or has voting rights in a registered political party; or on whose behalf another person has voting rights in a registered political party.
+Associated entity An entity which: is controlled by one or more registered political parties; or is a financial member of a registered political party; or on whose behalf another person is a financial member of a registered political party; or has voting rights in a registered political party; or on whose behalf another person has voting rights in a registered political party; or the entity operates wholly, or to a significant extent, for the benefit of one or more disclosure entities, and the benefit relates to one or more electoral activities (whether or not the electoral activities are undertaken during an election period).
 It can include companies holding assets for a political party, investment or trust funds, fundraising organisations, groups and clubs, and trade unions or corporate members of political parties.
 Campaign committees A campaign committee, in relation to a candidate or group, means a body of persons appointed or engaged to form a committee to assist the campaign of the candidate or group in an election.
 Debt Debt is any sum for which a legal obligation to pay exists as at the end of the financial year.
 It includes loans, mortgages, leases, unpaid invoices and goods and services received but not yet paid for.
-Disclosure threshold Detailed disclosure must be made of receipts totalling more than \$14,000 and debts totalling more than \$14,000 at 30 June 2020.
-This threshold is indexed annually.
-Discretionary benefits Grants, contracts, payments and other benefits requiring the exercise of discretion by the Commonwealth, State or Territory.
-Discretionary benefits do not include statutory entitlements such as election funding.